 If you're interested in studying film in the Digital Media Arts department at Huntington University, consider applying for the DMA Film GrantApply Now!

-The Martin Center for Digital Media Arts in Becker Hall is fully equipped for any experience a student may desire.
-The department houses green screen studios, editing labs, a screening room, and both sound design and foley work spaces.
-Students also gain experience with the newest DSLR cameras, LED lighting, sound recorders and our RED cinema camera.
-Unlike many film schools, the department believes in a hands-on approach to learning and students begin to gain access to all these items and spaces starting from day one.
+The Martin Center for Digital Media Arts in Becker Hall is fully equipped for any filmmaking experience you may desire.
+Our department houses green screen studios, editing labs, a screening room, and both sound design and Foley workspaces.
+Students also gain experience with the newest DSLR cameras, LED lighting, sound recorders, and our RED cinema camera.
+Unlike many film schools, the department believes in a hands-on approach to learning, so you will have access to all these items and spaces starting from day one.

 You will work closely with our professional faculty and mentors to gain knowledge of the full spectrum of film positions available in the job market, including sound design, cinematography, lighting, screenwriting, producing, and directing.
 Classroom knowledge will be useful to you as you create semester-long film projects that you can then submit to film festivals.

 The School of the Arts High School Summer Academy

 Stay on campus for the week, taking classes and working on projects during the day, with social time and field trips in the evenings.Learn more!

 Students can gain professional experience and get paid for it during the school year through DMA’s entrepreneurial portal, Clear Insights.
 Recent clients have included advertising agencies, film and video production companies, local businesses, and a host of non-profit organizations and ministries.

 Once you have completed a project, you will have opportunities to submit it to film festivals around the globe.
 Our students have consistently garnered film festival awards.
 You will also have opportunities to travel the country and even the world on a variety of film shoots over J-term and Spring Break.